 Known to many as the man who first directed Rent, Michael Greif has since tackled musicals like Grey Gardens and Next to Normal and is developing a stage version of Far From Heaven which will be Off-Broadway in 2013.
 Up next is an adaptation of Edna Ferber's oil-gushing novel Giant, which, of course, became the classic 1956 film starring Elizabeth Taylor, Rock Hudson, and James Dean.

+The Giant musical is an adaptation of the novel, not the movie.
+Will anyone be disappointed?
 Michael Greif: I've always loved that film, and I think the spirit of the novel is shot through it.
 The love triangle between Jett, Bick, and Leslie is still strong in our version, since [book writer] Sybille Pearson and [composer] Michael LaChiusa have great storytelling instincts.
 Giant takes on enormous issues and makes them intimate and personal.

+One of the iconic scenes in the movie is with that oil gusher.
+Will audiences see that?
 Is that, like, the money shot?
 [Laughs] Jett tells that story in a very particular way, in a really fantastic song.
 I feel very satisfied with that gusher onstage.

+Your adaptation of Rent closed in September.
+I was surprised at all the high schoolers packing the Off-Broadway house.
 It feels great to have some history and perspective with Rent -- so many people bring their game to it.
 My sadness in its closing is for all those teenagers there every night.
 I think if you polled them, it would still be the first show they've ever seen.

+What do you think of the TV show Smash's depiction of backstage Broadway?
 I know a lot of the people who make Smash.
 It makes me feel bad that I don't sleep with my leading actors more!
 [Laughs] But I do have that long coat -- my version of the duster that Debra Messing wears -- way back in my closet.